joanamdias/sensor_emulator/README.md

 ## Overview

-This ROS package provides an action server to publish sensor_msgs::PointCloud2 from .ply files.
+This ROS package provides a simple action server to publish sensor_msgs::PointCloud2 from .ply files.

 ## Installation